MiniXC/typst-projects/thesis/chapters/09_measuring.typ

 #import "../abbr.typ"
+#import "../quote.typ": q

 == Measuring distributional distance

+#q(
-#quote(attribution: [Yossi Rubner, Carlo Tomasi and Leonidas J. Guibas #linebreak() #emph("The Earth Mover's Distance as a Metric for Image Retrieval"), 2000 @rubner_earth_2000], [
-  … we want to define a consistent measure of distance, or dissimilarity, between two distributions of mass in a space that is itself endowed with a ground distance. … Practically, it is important that [such] distances between distributions correlate with human perception.
+  [Yossi Rubner, Carlo Tomasi and Leonidas J. Guibas], [#emph("The Earth Mover's Distance as a Metric for Image Retrieval"), 2000 @rubner_earth_2000], [… we want to define a consistent measure of distance, or dissimilarity, between two distributions of mass in a space that is itself endowed with a ground distance. … Practically, it is important that [such] distances between distributions correlate with human perception.]
-])
+)

 #figure(
   image(